tah33/form-builder/README.md

-This is a test Todo App made with Laravel 12 and vue 3.
+This is a test Form Builder made with Laravel 12 and vue 3.
 Please follow the below steps to install

 1. Clone this project
 2. Make sure you've php 8.2 or above